 DOES USING YOUR INTUITION THROUGH WRITING SEEM INTERESTING?

-WOULD YOU LIKE TO EXPLORE YOUR INNER WORLD TO TRY & FIND AND HEAL YOUR EMOTIONAL WOUNDS?
+AND LASTLY, DO YOU FEEL READY TO EXPLORE YOUR INNER WORLD TO TRY TO FIND AND HEAL POSSIBLE EMOTIONAL WOUNDS?

 We all need quality sleep to feel refreshed each day.
 Episodes of overthinking cause you to ruminate on past or future conversations, we can distract ourselves in the day time but at night we are completely alone with our thoughts making it harder to ignore and get quality sleep.